THE LATE SHOW

 Release Date: Unreleased second record 1983

-By late 1979, guitarist Rick Clayton had replaced Steve Lester and Chris Pyle joined replacing Mark Cutsinger on drums.
+By late 1979, guitarist Rick Clayton came on board as a second guitarist and Chris Pyle joined replacing Mark Cutsinger on drums.

-The band entered Soundsmith Studios in Indianapolis with producer Greg Riker and engineer producer Mike Petrucci to record their first record, “Portable Pop”.
+In early 1980 the band entered Soundsmith Studios in Indianapolis with producer Greg Riker and engineer producer Mike Petrucci to record their first record, “Portable Pop”.
 The band had trouble getting the sound they wanted in the studio.
-Main recalled, “Don’t get me wrong, it was a nice studio, it was just too sterile sounding.
-So we literally set up in the loading dock area of the studio with monitors and recorded the entire album live.”“Portable Pop”, released in 1980 on Rave Records was the only official release by The Late Show, and was only available at the time on vinyl.
-The record has been out of print since the early 80′s.
-This power pop classic will be reissued in the spring of 2012 by Trashy Creatures Records.
+Lead singer Don Main recalled, “Don’t get me wrong, it was a nice studio, it was just too sterile sounding.
+So we literally set up in the loading dock area of the studio with monitors and recorded the entire album live.”“Portable Pop”, released in 1980 on Rave Records, was the only official release by The Late Show, and was only available at the time on vinyl.
+The record had been out of print since the early 80′s until the Trashy Creatures Records reissue in 2012.
+A new remastered version is being released on vinyl this year.

-The “Portable Pop” reissue was produced for Trashy Creatures Records by Greg Roberson (Tiger High, Reigning Sound, Arthur Lee’s Love).
-It is available on Cd, for Digital Download, and as a High Quality Cassette.
-The Cd features the original 12 song LP plus 4 previously unreleased studio bonus tracks recorded just prior to “Portable Pop”.
+The “Portable Pop” reissue was produced for Trashy Creatures Records by Greg Roberson (Tiger High, Reigning Sound, Arthur Lee’s Love, The Trashed Romeos).
+It is available on Cd, Digital Download, and as a High Quality Cassette.
+The CD features the original 12 song LP plus 4 previously unreleased studio bonus tracks recorded just prior to “Portable Pop”.
 The cassette reissue contains the original 12 song LP plus an entire 10 song live concert from 1980 as bonus tracks.

 In April 2013 Trashy Creatures Records released “The Late Show Live In Concert” (CD/Digital).
 This 10 song live album was taken from FM radio braodcasts recorded in 1979 and 1980, and produced for release by Greg Roberson for Trashy Creatures Records.